Tapped Horn Experiments

 The 18Hz, 30Hz and 60Hz Tapped Horns The 18Hz, 30Hz and 60Hz Tapped Horns

-Many thanks to David McBean for showing me how to simplify the model of a tapped horn.
-This method, which uses AkAbak, (download it for free) is very simple to use and matches measured results very well.
-Copy this script and paste it into AkAbak and adjust the constants for the horn and driver to suit your proposed design and then run the simulation.
+By far the easiest way to accurately model a Tapped Horn is to download and use the excellent HornResponse program written by David McBean.
+He has invested a huge amount of time developing what is arguably the best horn loudspeaker modelling software available, and it's free!
+If you want to incorporate features into your design that HornResponse doesn't allow, you will have to resort to a package that is a litte more flexable such as AkAbak.
+Many thanks to David for showing me how to simplify the AkAbak script for a tapped horn.
+You can copy this script and paste it into AkAbak and adjust the constants for the horn and driver to suit your proposed design and then run the simulation.
 If you model a few different drivers in the 30Hz tapped horn, you will see that several perform better than the 830500 used in this model.
+HornResponse will also allow you to export files for use in AkAbak.

 | 30 Hz Tapped Horn